 The words of the enigmatic American novelist Ernest Hemingway provide us with a chilling introduction to a very timely exploration into the nature of resilience:

 some are strong at the broken places.”

-Without access to our current biological insights, Hemingway seems to understand Nature’s intricate design that makes response to injury not only possible, but highly successful.
-Our fundamental material constituents are in a state of constant flux.
+Without access to our current biological insights, Hemingway seemed to understand nature’s intricate design that makes positive response to injury not only possible but highly successful.
 Our bodies are a thriving balance of breakdown and reconstruction.
-We have an ingenious design, where teams of dedicated chemicals and cells destroy the old and broken, while other teams follow them around rebuilding and rejuvenating.
-Even bone, the strongest of human tissue is constantly being remodeled, adapting to new stresses to optimize its performance.
+We have an ingenious design, where teams of dedicated chemicals and cells destroy the old and broken while other teams follow them around rebuilding and rejuvenating.
+Even bone, the strongest of human tissue, is constantly being remodeled, adapting to physical stress to optimize its performance.

 Resilience is a topic of much interest to both social scientists and growth seekers, for good reason.
 It drives two outcomes we care about: happiness and success.
 Happy people bounce back with smiles.
-Successful people “roll with the punches”, getting up quickly to continue their journey.
-This rising-up theme, originally coined by a great military leader was subsequently adapted by two famous sporting legends (one living, one fictitious, both real).
+Successful people roll with the punches, getting up quickly to continue their journeys.

 Only some come back stronger.

 Only some keep moving forward.

 So what drives our ability to respond with resilience?
 How can we be sure to be in the tiny group that returns stronger after injury?

 Our inquiry should be inspired by the powerful insight of the well-known human rights champion Nelson Mandela, who touched lives around the world with his iconic fortitude in the face of massive personal hardship:

 “Do not judge me by my success;